 A content delivery network (CDN) is a collection of web servers geographically distributed across the globe.
 The server with the fewest network hops or the server with the quickest response time is chosen to deliver the content, thus improving response time.
 CDN is generally used to serve static content and does not set any cookies.
 Thus the request size is also reduced.

-How to setup our own CDN or a Cookieless Domain?
+How to Create Your Own CDN or a Cookieless Domain?

 Easiest way is to setup a CNAME record aliasing your static domain to your main domain.
 You will need register a separate domain name to do this or you can use a subdomain of your domain.